 Working with Stored Procedures

-Delphi also provides support for executing stored procedures using the TADOStoredProc component.
+component.
 Stored procedures offer a way to encapsulate and execute complex SQL logic on the server side.

 Calling a Stored Procedure

-To call a stored procedure using TADOStoredProc, follow these steps:
+To call a stored procedure using TADOStoredProc

-1. Place a TADOStoredProc component on your form.
+component on your form. - Set the

-4. Optionally, set parameters if the stored procedure requires input.
+property to the name of the stored procedure. - Optionally, set parameters if the stored procedure requires input.

-5. Call the ExecProc method to execute the stored procedure.
+method to execute the stored procedure.

 Conclusion

 Database connectivity is a crucial aspect of software development, and Delphi provides powerful tools for establishing and managing database connections.
-By utilizing components like TADOConnection, TADOQuery, and TADOStoredProc, you can easily connect to databases, execute SQL queries, and work with stored procedures in your Delphi applications.
+By utilizing components like TADOConnection

 Whether you’re querying data, inserting records, updating information, or executing stored procedures, Delphi’s database components offer a simple yet effective way to interact with various database systems.
 With proper usage and understanding of these components, you can build robust and efficient database-driven applications in Delphi.